prismskylabs/aws-snapper/LAMBDA.md

 targets) that re-use the same Lambda Function with different configuration values to perform different snapshot behaviors.
 By using unique `prefix` settings, snapshot run will ignore the others.

+### Tags

+The script scans your EC2 instances and EBS volumes for specific Tags to determine which volumes to snapshot and how to delete old snapshots.

+More information about configuring tags is [in a separate document](TAGS.md).